anhquan075/CS336-legal-text-retrieval/README.md

   ```
 Note:
 + The backend service use port 5002, and the frontend service use port 5000.
 You can change the port by passing in ```docker-compose.yml```.
-+ If you face with any errors, don't hesitate to create a new issuse.
++ If you face with any errors, don't hesitate to create a new issue.